-Pour yourself a cup of coffee and browse these sources of inspiration to get back on your A game.
+Pour yourself a cup of coffee and browse these sources of inspiration to get back on your A-game.

 11 Brilliant Sources Of Design Inspiration

-If you’re inspiration doesn’t come from nature, it’ll probably come from another designer.
+If your inspiration doesn’t come from nature, it’ll probably come from another designer.
 Dribbble is a community of professional designers showing off what they’re working on.
 You can view different buckets related to what you’re working on, or simply browse randomly seeking inspiration from any graphic that may tickle your fancy.

 Dribbble also has a great color search feature.
 You can start with a color from your own design and then develop a palette based on what other people are doing with the color.

 Behance is a social media platform owned by Adobe which aims ‘to showcase and discover creative work’.
 That being said, reading other designers’ thoughts on their own work and seeing what other people have to say will help you improve your craft and give you new ideas.

 This source may not give you new ideas, but it will certainly help inspire you as a designer.

 One Minute With is an interview-based site where successful designers answer questions about their lives, careers, and projects.
 To quote the site, “[One Minute With is] a collection of great interviews with great designers, developers, illustrators, and creatives.”

 Hopefully, after reading a few interviews you’ll be reinvigorated with the energy to create something awesome!

 Coffitivity is a site that simply gives you the background ambiance of a coffee shop.
 Apparently, the blend of sounds and chatter from coffee shops can help to inspire creativity.
 Try running it behind your music while you’re working on your next project or searching for inspiration somewhere.